 Dickson was proud of his ability as a surveyor and did most of the survey work himself, walking literally thousands of miles over his career locating sewer and water lines throughout western North Carolina.
-Once, while surveying a project that ran through a swamp, Dickson found himself mired to the hips in mud and had to be rescued with a rope.
+Once, while surveying a project that ran This 1919 'Engineers Transit' model 5060A made by Keuffel & Esser was used by Dickson at the beginning of his career through a swamp, Dickson found himself mired to the hips in mud and had to be rescued with a rope.